German Cockroaches | Pest Control Sydney | Facts

 Treatment of bench tops is of no real use in control and is also a contaminative technique.

-To get liquid insecticide into resting places formed in the structure of the building a jet nozzle on a spray is suitable but a simple alternative is a thumb pressure oil can, the placement of the insecticide being under the operator's complete control.
-Probable situations are behind skirting's and cupboards. the space below false bottoms of cupboards, ledges underneath sinks and benches, any imperfections of finish or damage giving access to the cavity of the wall, around and beneath inset ovens and sometimes under the floor.
+To get liquid insecticide into resting places formed in the structure of the building, a jet nozzle on a spray is suitable, but a simple alternative is a thumb pressure oil can, the placement of the insecticide being under the operator's complete control.
+Probable situations are behind skirtings and cupboards.
+The space below false bottoms of cabinets, ledges underneath sinks and benches, any imperfections of finish or damage giving access to the cavity of the wall, around and beneath inset ovens and sometimes under the floor.

 Insecticides in dust form are useful, but it is difficult to avoid contamination.

-lf the possibilities of reinfestation are not great eradication of the infestation is quite possible and could be long lasting. ln large buildings all centres of infestation should be attacked at the same time.
-Emphasis has been placed on the kitchen area but in a hospital, for example, the kitchen, dining rooms, day rooms and dispensary are all probable areas of infestation.
+lf the possibilities of reinfestation are not great eradication of the infestation is quite possible and could be long lasting.
+In large buildings, all centres of infestation should be attacked at the same time.
+Emphasis has been placed on the kitchen area, but in a hospital, for example, the kitchen, dining rooms, day rooms and dispensary are all probable areas of infestation.

 Cardinal points in cockroach control